tom-draper/log-analyzer/README.md

 # log-analyzer

-Turn unstructured log files into a dashboard.
+Turn unstructured log files into a dashboard in seconds.

 ## Example